Brooklyn

 Our online review-based consumer culture has reached the funeral business, and now you can review and compare funeral homes in Brooklyn online.
 Directory sites often include local business reviews, which can help you learn about a funeral or cremation provider.
 As with reviewing any service or product, some common sense and integrity must be employed.

-If you have a complaint against a funeral director or a funeral establishment, you should attempt to resolve your complaint directly with the funeral home concerned.
+If you have a complaint against a funeral director or a funeral establishment, you should attempt to resolve it directly with the funeral home concerned.
 If you do not reach a satisfactory resolution, you can contact the NY Bureau of Funeral Directing.
 A formal complaint against a funeral establishment must be put in writing to them and include copies of all documentation from the funeral home.

 New York State Department of Health